MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/threading-async/asynchronous-programming-in-cpp-universal-windows-platform-apps.md

     // Recommended:
     auto deviceEnumTask = create_task(deviceOp);

-    // Call the task’s .then member function, and provide
+    // Call the task's .then member function, and provide
     // the lambda to be invoked when the async operation completes. deviceEnumTask.then( [this] (DeviceInformationCollection^ devices )
     {